In this Article

 - All of these combined together give the mucus a jelly-like texture.

-Jelly-like Discharge in the Third Trimester/End of Pregnancy
+Jelly-Like Discharge in the Third Trimester/End of Pregnancy

-In this scenario, the body starts to discharge the mucus plug in the vagina.
+In this scenario, the body starts to discharge the mucous plug in the vagina.
 This plug functions as a barrier that protects the uterus and the baby from germs and infections, right from the initial stages of the pregnancy.
 Keeping the uterus sealed is essential for the safe development of the foetus.

-A mucous plug may be discharged as the cervix softens during pregnancy – softening or ‘ripening’ of the cervix means that it starts to become thinner in preparation for delivery.
+The mucous plug may be discharged as the cervix softens during pregnancy – softening or ‘ripening’ of the cervix means that it starts to become thinner in preparation for delivery.
 As a result of this process, the mucus plug may struggle to stay intact.
 Some pregnant women may lose their mucous plug during cervical examinations or even because of sexual intercourse.

 When Does Vaginal Discharge Indicate an Infection?